 MisterHouse is free open source home automation software.
 Written entirely in Perl, it runs on Windows and most Unix based platforms, including Linux and Mac OSX.
 It supports a multitude of systems including xAP, xPL, X10, iButtons, TTS, RS-232 Serial etc.

 Nest was started by Tony Fadell, one of the leads in both the iPod and iPhone design and development.
 Nest introduced the learning home heating thermostat and the more recently the Nest Protect smart home Smoke and Carbon Monoxide Alarm and Nest Cam IP CCTV.
 Nest were acquired by Google in 2014.

-The open Home Automation Bus (openHAB) is a system developed in Java that is hardware and protocol agnostic.
-With support for over 40 technologies including things like Raspberry Pi, RFXCOM, KNX, MAX! and Asterisk, it is building a growing smart home community.
+The open Home Automation Bus (openHAB) is a software system developed in Java that is hardware and protocol agnostic.
+With support for over 40 technologies including things like Raspberry Pi, RFXCOM, KNX, MAX!, MQTT and Asterisk, it is building a growing open source smart home community.

 Open Remote is software that runs on Windows, Linux, Mac and Raspberry Pi and is freely available under an Open Source license.
 It can be used to integrate many different smart home sub-systems including those from AMX, KNX, Lutron, Z-Wave, 1-Wire, EnOcean, xPL, Insteon, X10, Infrared, Russound, GlobalCache, IRTrans, XBMC, VLC, panStamps, Denon AVR, FreeBox and MythTV.
 End-user control interfaces are available for iOS and Android devices, and for devices with modern web browsers.
 User interface design, installation management and configuration can be handled remotely with OpenRemote cloud-based design tools.